r4y-br/Cybersecurity-101/Metasploit.md

-This room will cover the main components of Metasploit while providing you with a solid foundation on how to find relevant exploits, set parameters, and exploit vulnerable services on the target system.
-Once you have completed this room, you will be able to navigate and use the Metasploit command line comfortably.
+This tutorial will cover the main components of Metasploit while providing you with a solid foundation on how to find relevant exploits, set parameters, and exploit vulnerable services on the target system.

 # Main Components of Metasploit